iShibi/read_comic_offline/README.md

 # read_comic_offline
-A python program which downloads comic from readcomiconline website.
+A python program which downloads comics from readcomiconline website.